 Our ergonomic handle was carefully designed to most effectively exercise all the body’s major muscles and develop “core fitness” as you are poling!
-The grip and technique have a focus on core muscles strengthening.
-The ergonomic design allows the user to apply a downward pressure on the wide base with their hand and wrist supported in a neutral position which places less stress on joints.
+The grip and technique target strengthening.
+The ergonomic design allows the user to apply a downward pressure on the wide base of the CoreGrip (handle) with their hand and wrist supported in a neutral position thereby placing less stress on joints.

-The strapless handle system was also designed to reduce injuries.
+The strapless handle system was also designed to reduce the risk of injuries.
 A study conducted on the generic Nordic walking poles suggests that this is a very safe form of exercise.
-However, the most common injury happens when people are strapped into their poles (Source: “Nordic pole walking injuries” K. Knobloch Sept 20, 2006. – U.S. National Library of Medicine).
+However, the most common injury happens the pole gets caught or in the event of a fall and the hand is still attached to the poles.
+(Source: “Nordic pole walking injuries” K. Knobloch Sept 20, 2006. – U.S. National Library of Medicine).
 Nordic Walking Injuries _Translated Research Study_

-The Urban Poles were designed with an excellent locking system but new poles may be tight to unlock initially.
+The Urban Poles (Series 300, 4Life and Adventure) were designed with an excellent locking system but new poles may be tight to unlock initially.

 Here are three simple solutions:

-Before you get started, please remember to not touch the black plastic where the pole sections connect.
-Secondly, do not use a wrench or pliers on the poles as it will damage the locking mechanism and void the warranty.
+Before you get started, please remember NOT to touch the black plastic ferrule where the pole sections connect.
+Secondly, do NOT use a wrench or pliers on the poles as it will damage the locking mechanism and void the warranty.

 – It may also be helpful to wear rubber gloves or use a non slip material sheet to obtain a better grip.

-To obtain the maximum benefits, make sure you are doing the proper technique.
-Watch the video and read the User’s Guide found Urban Poling Training or ACTIVATOR training.
+To obtain the maximum benefits, make sure you are using the proper technique for your poles.
+Watch the video and read the User’s Guide found under Getting Started – Urban Poling Instruction or ACTIVATOR Instructions.
 Alternatively, you can take a private lesson or series of classes with a certified Urban Poling instructor, click on Find A Class

 The boot tips have three functions:

-Yes, our Urban & ACTIVATOR poles can be used all year round and can also be used for winter walking, snowshoeing, hiking and travel.
+Yes, our Urban & ACTIVATOR Poles can be used all year round and can also be used for winter walking, snowshoeing, hiking and travel.
 Take off the rubber tips and use the carbide steel tips for additional traction and stability on slippery terrain.
-You can also add an snow basket to any of our poles for walking in deep snow.
-The Spirit Poles comes with a snow basket while the Adventures poles come with trekking baskets and snow baskets.
+You can also add snow baskets to any of our poles for walking in deep snow.
+The Spirit Poles comes with snow baskets while the Adventures Poles come with trekking and snow baskets.

-With the 3-section Adventure Series poles, there are 2 locking systems that need to be adjusted to ensure your poles are the right height for you.
+With the 3-sectional Adventure poles, there are 2 locking systems that need to be adjusted to ensure your poles are the right height for you.